BSc (Hons) (NFQ Level 8)

 Third Year (one trimester)

-Learning methods include lectures, small group tutorials, interactive demonstrations, hands-on clinical learning at UCD and across our clinical network, and enquiry-based learning in the classroom and in the clinical departments.
+Learning methods include lectures, small group tutorials, interactive demonstrations, hands-on clinical learning at UCD and across our clinical network, and enquiry-based learning in the classroom and in clinical imaging departments.

-There will be the possibility for students to undertake international elective opportunities at various stages within the programme.
+There will be the possibility for students to undertake international elective opportunities at various stages during the programme.

 Diagnostic imaging is a growth area in Ireland and internationally.
 All graduates in the past five years have obtained employment as radiographers.
 As well as the traditional hospital-based career, some radiographers are employed as applications or sales specialists.

 An increasing number of graduates are now undertaking PhD studies.
-Diagnostic imaging offers successful graduates exciting opportunities to pursue research and/or to develop specialist clinical skills.
+Diagnostic imaging offers successful graduates exciting opportunities to pursue research and/or to develop specialist clinical skills in their chosen area(s) of imaging.

 Radiography will first be demonstrated in UCD’s own imaging facilities, before you progress to performing examinations on patients.
 Teaching hospitals also participate in your training and you will work alongside radiography colleagues to learn and refine your professional skills.
 Early clinical exposure in your second trimester will help ensure that you are professionally, and patient focused early in your studies.
 You will undertake 1,200 hours of hospital-based training over the course of the programme, some of which takes place during the summer periods.